 If you have not enrolled in classes at UMGC for a period of two years (six or eight terms, depending on the program) or more, you must reapply for admission before you will be allowed to resume enrollment.
-However, you need not pay another application fee.
+However, you need not pay another application fee unless you change degree level.
 Refer to the requirements section of the degree or certificate you plan to pursue for information on continuous enrollment and the requirements you must follow.

-If you have been academically dismissed, you may not register for classes.
+If you were academically dismissed, you may not register for classes.
 For more information on reinstatement after academic dismissal, see p.
 36. Reinstatement is not guaranteed.